Edward the Confessor (2020)

 The new Edward the Confessor was released as a hardback in the UK on 11 August 2020 and priced at £25.00.
 It was published in North America on 29 September 2020 priced at $35.00.
 The paperback followed on 12 October 2021.
 The cover, released by Yale, is a new style for the series.
 As was the case with its immediate predecessor Henry III, the kingly subject has few images to his name.
 This has necessitated a more creative piece of art to fill the gap.
 In the case of the Henry III book the artwork used was a treated graphic based on Henry's tomb effigy.
 For Edward the Confessor a stylised title on a striking red background has been created, with a small figure representing Edward peeking out at the foot of the cover and pointing to his name in the title.
 This is extracted from the first scene of the Bayeux Tapestry and was used in the Yale reprints of the Frank Barlow biography of Edward.

 This new Edward the Confessor biography has a cover with a fresh modern look, not unlike Max Adams' book 'Aelfred's Britain: War and Peace in the Viking Age' (Head of Zeus, 2017).
-Both use a red and gold colour scheme with the title presented in a styllised font.
+Both use a red and gold colour scheme with the title presented in a stylised font.
 Head of Zeus also used complementary covers on other Max Adams books: 'The King in the North' (2013); 'In the Land of Giants' (2015); and 'The First Kingdom' (2020).
-Perhaps this will become the classic style of this period of publising?
-This new style is an interesting development and is simlar to the creative solution to the problem of lack of relevant images of the subject of biographies.
+Perhaps this will become the classic style of this period of publishing?
+This new style is an interesting development and is similar to the creative solution to the problem of lack of relevant images of the subject of biographies.
 As observed in the note above regarding the cover, this is the fourth Yale book in the past few years, either in the series or one of the 'Companion' titles, for which a graphic designer was engaged and the least reliant on existing imagery of a monarch.

 In his preface the author notes that the book was commissioned in 2013 by outgoing Managing Director Robert Baldock, and thereafter edited by Heather McCallum.
 The paperback version was published with the same cover as the hardback, save for a new endorsement by historian Leanda de Lisle rather than that of David Bates which graced the hardback.